Browse our jobs and apply for your next role.

 The right candidate is just a few clicks away.

 PageGroup changes lives for people through creating opportunity to reach potential.

 If you have any questions, we’re here to help.

-There are many ways that a company can go about recognising the work of its employees.
-It can be done in the form of promotions or even special rewards for jobs well done.
-And while these are certainly welcoming from an employee’s point of view, most of them will also agree that, when it comes to recognition, few things mean more than a pay raise.
+There are many ways a company can go about recognising the work of its employees.
+It can be done through promotions or even special rewards for jobs well done.
+And while these are certainly welcoming from an employee’s point of view, most will also agree that, when it comes to recognition, few things mean more than a pay raise.

 Increasing your professional income is also vital for your career advancement and progression when and if you decide to move on to another role, whether it is in the same company or not.

 Ahead, we will explore how employees and job seekers alike can evaluate their worth as contributors to the company, as well as how they can negotiate for the salary they deserve, be it during job offers or at annual appraisals.

 Not everyone is a born negotiator.
 Just like how price-bargaining is an acquired skill, successful negotiation, too, requires a very different mindset.
 Most candidates do not do enough when it comes to negotiating for a higher salary.